zenodotus280/BBC-Radio-Relay/README.md

 Time-shifted BBC Radio for North American listeners.

 ## Testing Branch Notes
-This is the testing branch.
 This contains the latest changes and is what I use when trying new features and troubleshooting issues.
 Consider it "alpha".
 The main git repo should be considered "beta" and the version releases are stable.

 ## Welcome